Fris0uman/CDDA-Soundpacks/README.md

 ## SFX
 SFX are sourced from [freesound.org](https://freesound.org/)

-You can find proper attribution for every file in the `credits.txt` in each sound folder.
+You can find proper attribution for every file in the `credits.md` in each sound folder.

 ## Contributing
 Contributions are welcome, see the [documentation](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/SOUNDPACKS.md)